 ANIMAL SHELTER: Shelters are government funded.
 This means that all expenses like vaccines, flea, worming, heart guard prevention and spay/neuter are paid for at a low cost by the government.
 When an animal at a shelter becomes ill or the shelter is too full, the only outcome is euthanasia.
 This is to prevent the spread of disease in the shelter and to make room for new animals otherwise millions of animals would be dumped alongside the road.
 It's less costly to just "get rid" of the problem then to treat.
 The government simply does not allow the funding to treat all of the animals in need.

 WE ARE AN ANIMAL RESCUE AND SANCTUARY: An animal rescue/sanctuary takes on the expense at full cost and also doesn't euthanize just because an animal becomes ill or to make room for new animals.
 When our rescue is full, we don't take in any new animals.
 Adoptable animals stay at our sanctuary until we find a loving and permanent forever home.
-We reserve humane euthanasia for terminally ill animals and animals that are deemed unadoptable that are considered dangerous.
-Any humane euthanasia is performed and approved by our licensed veterinarians.
-Our rescue always has and always will do everything possible to save animals lives!
+We reserve humane euthanasia for terminally ill animals due to disease, injury or suffering that can't be alleviated and for animals that show signs of a behavioral or temperamental defect that can't be rehabilitated where placement would constitue a danger to the public or animals who would pose a public health hazard.
+The term unadoptable will vary between individual municipalities and rescues.
+Any humane euthanasia is performed and approved by licensed veterinarian clinics who are very well known and respected in our community.
+Our rescue always has and always will do everything possible to save an animal's life!

 WE RECEIVE NO GOVERNMENT FUNDING: Government funding is reserved for an animal shelter.
 We are an animal rescue.
 We have two city contracts with Fortuna and Ferndale that is "City Funded" not Federally Funded.
 Hopefully this clears up any confusion.
 Per these contracts, we take in any animal that is turned-in or picked up by local law enforcement in these two cities.
 Any wildlife is picked-up by the Wildlife Care Center.